-- For example, a program could administer both parts of the exam in September to those residents who will have night float in October, and could then administer both parts of the exam to the remaining residents in October. - The second exam administration in October would still be considered "standard"; residents' results would be included in the creation of the peer groups and used when compiling national means. - IMPORTANT NOTE: If a program conducts two standard exam administrations, the second standard administration is NOT to be used as a make-up session.
-Only one 2 1⁄2 hour make-up testing session should be scheduled AFTER the standard exam administrations have concluded.
+- For example, a program could administer both parts of the exam in September to those residents who will have night float in October, and could then administer both parts of the exam to the remaining residents in October. - The second exam administration in October would still be considered % tandard +; residents qresults would be included in the creation of the peer groups and used when compiling national means. - IMPORTANT NOTE: If a program conducts two standard exam administrations, the second standard administration is NOT to be used as a make-up session.
+The make-up testing session(s) should be scheduled AFTER the standard exam administrations have concluded.